nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 # User Guide
+Are you feeling stressed or overwhelmed with the number of things you have to do?
+When you are drowning in the pool of to-dos, even mundane tasks like buying milk may bring tears to your eyes.
+Well you can hold back those precious tears because WhatNow will help you to manage all your tasks.
 Now that you know WhatNow is [about](../README.md), you can follow this guide to learn how to use WhatNow effectively.
+Welcome to WhatNow!

 # Table of Contents
 * [Quick Start](#quick-start)